telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

 ---
-title: Themes and Layout
+title: LESS-Based Themes
-page_title: Themes and Layout | Kendo UI Styles and Appearance
+page_title: LESS-Based Themes | Kendo UI Styles and Appearance
 description: "Learn how to define CSS classes in the Kendo UI desktop widgets to change their appearance and customize their style further."
 previous_url: /web/appearance-styling, /web/appearance-rtl, /dataviz/appearance-styling
 slug: themesandappearnce_kendoui_desktopwidgets
 position: 1
 ---

-# Themes and Layout
+# LESS-Based Themes

 All [Kendo UI widgets](http://demos.telerik.com/kendo-ui/) arrive with a number of predefined themes.